2026 Thematic Show: “Macro/Micro”

 Limitations & Restrictions

 2) 2D works MUST be ready to hang at time of delivery (see diagram).
 3D works must have a hanging system (if suspended) or a secure base.
-Jewelry artists will need to provide their own display stands and any artists working with fashion/garments will need to provide their own mannequins.
-If there are sufficient submissions in this category, a clothing rack can be installed in the gallery temporarily for this show.
 Absolutely NO loose works on paper will be accepted without an appropriate plan and means of display that must be approved by the AVA gallery director.
 No artworks including live animals or live vegetation will be accepted.

-3) Due to the particular nature of the works in this theme, there is no size limit for this show.
+3) Due to the particular nature of this theme, there is no size limit for this show.

 3) Works can be delivered to AVA during the allotted time frame prior to the exhibit.
 If the artist needs to ship the work to AVA, shipping and handling is the responsibility of the artist.
 The gallery director will contact artists about logistics for picking up work closer towards the time of the end of the exhibit.